-Reports of negotiations on the draft regulations
+Reports of the negotiations of the draft regulations

-19. At the 318th meeting, on 29 March, the Council took note of all the oral reports by the Chair of the Open-ended Working Group, facilitators and co-facilitators of the informal working groups and rapporteurs, as well as the summary of the consideration of the President's consolidated text (see annex).
-A delegation emphasized the need to accelerate the pace of work and expressed its support for a third meeting of the Council in November 2024, if necessary, to make progress on the draft regulations, but indicated that discussion of this proposal could take place in the context of the review of the road map scheduled for July 2024.
+19. At the 318th meeting, on 29 March 2024, the Council took note of all oral reports by the Chair of the Open-ended Working Group, Facilitators and Co-Facilitators of the informal working groups, and the Rapporteurs, as well as the summary of the consideration of the President's consolidated text (see annex I).
+A delegation emphasized the need to accelerate the pace of work and expressed its support for a third meeting of the Council in November 2024, if necessary to make progress on the draft regulations, but indicated that discussion of this proposal could take place in the context of review of the roadmap, scheduled for July 2024.

 VIII.
-Report of the Chair of the Legal and Technical Commission on the work of the Commission at the first part of its twenty-ninth session
+Report of the Chair of the Legal and Technical Commission on the work of the Commission at the first part of its twenty-ninth session.

-20. At its 313th meeting, the Vice-Chair of the Legal and Technical Commission, Sissel Eriksen, delivered a preliminary report on behalf of the Chair of the Commission on the work of the Commission at the first part of the twenty-ninth session.
+20. At its 313th, on 18 March, the Vice Chair of the Legal and Technical Commission, Ms. Sissel Eriksen, delivered a preliminary report on behalf of the Chair of the Legal and Technical Commission on the work of the Commission at the first part of its twenty-ninth session.

-21. At its 316th meeting, the Council took note of the report of the Chair of the Commission on the work of the Commission at the first part of its twenty-ninth session (ISBA/29/C/7).
+21. At its 316th meeting, on 28 March, the Council took note of the Report of the Chair of the Legal and Technical Commission on the work of the Commission at the first part of its twenty-ninth session (ISBA/29/C/7).
 Many delegations expressed appreciation for the ongoing hard work of the Commission.
 The Council noted with appreciation the revised recommendations for the guidance of contractors and sponsoring States relating to training programmes under plans of work for exploration.
-Many delegations underscored the importance of training opportunities provided by contractors for developing countries and commended the very positive progress accomplished in increasing the participation of qualified women under the Women in Deep-Sea Research project.
-Many delegations also welcomed the launch of the International Seabed Authority Capacity Development Alumni Network as a way to further enhance ownership and expertise in deep-sea-related disciplines.
+Many delegations underscored the importance of training opportunities provided by Contractors for developing countries and commended the very positive progress accomplished in increasing the participation of qualified women under the Women in Deep-sea Research project.
+Many delegations also welcomed the launch of the "ISA Capacity Development Alumni Network" (iCAN) as a way to further enhance ownership and expertise in deep-sea related disciplines.

 22. The Council also took note of the adoption by the Commission of criteria for identifying contractors at risk of non-compliance as well as the modalities for facilitating an exchange of views with contractors.
-The Council took note of a draft regulation relating to certificates of origin, proposed by the Commission on the basis of a suggestion by Belgium, and decided to include the proposed draft regulation in the next iteration of the President's consolidated text.
+The Council took note of a draft regulation relating to certificates of origin, proposed by the Commission on the basis of a suggestion by Belgium, and decided to include the proposed draft regulation in the next iteration of the President's Consolidated Text.

-23. The Council also noted with appreciation the progress on the development of environmental threshold values as well as the advanced work on the development of a standardized procedure and template for the development, establishment and review of regional environmental management plans, noting that some aspects of the standardized procedure would need to be updated for alignment purposes with the regulations on exploitation of mineral resources in the Area, when adopted.
+23. The Council also noted with appreciation the progress on the development of environmental threshold values as well as the advanced work on the development of a standardized procedure and template for the development, establishment and review of regional environmental management plans, noting that some aspects of the standardized procedure would need to be updated for alignment purposes with the regulations for exploitation of mineral resources in the Area when adopted.